ducin/ducin.dev/posts/there-are-no-simply-hot-observables-in-rxjs.md

 <% TOC %>

+## Common ground

+Before we move on let's make sure we're all on the same page.
+What is a *hot observable*?
+The [Rxjs.dev official docs](https://rxjs.dev/guide/glossary-and-semantics#hot) define it the following way:

+> *An observable is "hot", when its producer was created outside of the context of the subscribe action. [...]*

+Some people

+⚠️ BTW there seems to be some *belief* 😏 as if hot Observables are those Observables which "emit infinite amount of values".
+That's pure nonsense.

 ## False dichotomy

 The "problem" with the "_hot and cold_" concept is that it implicitly suggests that there are **two types** of Observables.
 Only two.
 And yes, when you read the explanations ([like this legendary one by Thoughtram](https://blog.thoughtram.io/angular/2016/06/16/cold-vs-hot-observables.html)), you know that **reality is more complex** 🙂 but when I join a team in order to do some [frontend consultancy services](https://ducin.dev) (or run a [Angular/Rx training](https://ducin.dev/trainings)), **developers most often think in either-or**.
 Either hot or cold.